Community | Research | Collaboration

 Quick Bio

+I am an assistant professor in the History of Art and Visual Culture at the University of California, Santa Cruz.
 I received my Ph.D. in Culture and Performance from the World Arts and Cultures/Dance Department at the University of California, Los Angeles.
 I work across multidisciplinary and interdisciplinary fields and collaborate with artists, cultural bearers, and community activists.
-In the 023-2024 school year, I am a UC President's and Andrew W. Mellon Foundation Postdoctoral Fellow at the Riverside campus.

 Clem-beach-1.1.jpg